mui/toolpad/docs/data/toolpad/core/components/crud/crud.md

 If the data source includes `deleteOne`, it is possible to delete items directly from their respective rows.

 {{"demo": "CrudList.js", "height": 600, "iframe": true}}

-#### Integration with Data Grid

-The `dataGrid` slot and slot props can be used to replace the standard Data Grid with any of its [commercially licensed versions](https://mui.com/x/react-data-grid/#commercial-licenses).

-{{"demo": "CrudListDataGrid.js", "height": 600, "iframe": true}}

 ### `Show` component